-The date of the deaths is provided in some 3 174 reports.
+The date of the deaths is provided in almost 6,500 reports.
 The number of casualties per day according to this data is a poor reflection of the real picture, but it does suggest which days saw the most intensive fighting.

 According to this data, the Russian army had already suffered serious losses in the very first weeks of the war, when it tried to advance in several directions at once, including towards Kyiv.
 Later, when Russian troops withdrew from the area, the Defence Ministry began to deny plans to seize the Ukrainian capital and to refer to these actions as ‘restraining’ the AFU.